Bkassh/gitops-demo/README.md

 8. After this in my Terraform Cloud workspace I added the following variables with the same values obtained from the SVN app overview with the secret value being a new addition as shown below.
 The workspace variable had to follow the exact naming convention and "Category" as shown below or else the workflow would break.
 I wasted a lot of time scratching and debug why my workflow was breaking as I was not following the exact naming convention initially.
 ![alt text](images/image-7.png)
 9. Now I could safely and securely run the Github Action workflows as available in the .github\workflows path.
 10. The workflows folder has the .yml files for the Github Action workflows, which I could run to create the AKS Cluster (shown below).
 There is no manual intervention involved as I only had to run the "1.
-Create Azure K8s Cluster for Compredict GitOps Demo and monitor with Prometheus and Grafana" workflow.
+Create Azure K8s Cluster for  GitOps Demo and monitor with Prometheus and Grafana" workflow.
 ![alt text](images/image-8.png)

 ### 2. Install Flux to the AKS Cluster and use it to Bootstrap the Cluster with a New Git Repository

 With running of the Github Actions "1.
-Create Azure K8s Cluster for Compredict GitOps Demo and monitor with Prometheus and Grafana" workflow, the AKS Cluster is created and the Flux is installed in the AKS Cluster.
+Create Azure K8s Cluster for GitOps Demo and monitor with Prometheus and Grafana" workflow, the AKS Cluster is created and the Flux is installed in the AKS Cluster.
 This is because the "terraform apply auto-approve" command applies the complete change (AKS Cluster Creation + Flux install) as the terraform files in the "infrastructure" folder are in the same Terraform state.

 In fluxcd.tf the kubernetes_secret resource requires a Personal Access Token created in the Github Account settings which authenticates the Flux Kustomization configuration to read the commits in the Git repository mentioned path (./app) and manage the deployment in the AKS cluster.